EL51xx

 EL5101-0010

-This is commonly used at PSI (even though the EL5112 should be the standard choice).
-For configuration, use the EL5101-0010 configuration script:
+This terminal is commonly used at PSI, although the EL5112 should normally be the standard choice.
+For configuration, use the EL5101-0010 startup script:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5101-0010"